WHAT DID THE ANCIENT RABBIS KNOW?

 3. Three-forty days after conception: “Please make a male baby.”

-If you get over the obvious sexism of this prayer, it begs an extraordinary question: “How did the rabbis know the determination of gender – male or female – could even be answered one way or another, let alone in this specific time period?”
+SO it’s remarkable that the rabbis prescribe a prayer for the sex of the baby in this specific period.
+If you get over the obvious sexism of the prayer (common in all cultures even through the 20th century, it begs an extraordinary question: “How did the rabbis know the determination of gender – male or female – could even be answered one way or another, let alone in this specific time period?”
 Was it wishful thinking?
 If so, why would the prayer stop being relevant after forty days?
 Did the rabbis know through observation of dissected fetuses from the Romans, or were they in touch with a stream of knowledge that lay beyond empirical observation of the material world?

 Accumulated folk wisdom over many generations about spontaneously aborted fetuses in this period of pregnancy might have informed later prayers.
-But in this phase, it is almost inconceivable that there was any specific biological knowledge about gender morphology since the embryo is smaller than a pea at this point and the presence of both male and female anatomical potentials are minute, almost microscopic, features.
+But in this phase, it is almost inconceivable that there was any specific biological knowledge about gender morphology.
+After all, the embryo is smaller than a pea at this point and the presence of both male and female anatomical potentials are minute, almost microscopic, features.

 As to the sexism, there were few cultures in which this favoritism for male babies wasn’t dominant.
 In many cultures, it still prevails, so the condemnation is anachronistic, a little like condemning Shakespeare because he wasn’t Marxist.

 Furthermore, wouldn’t it have been natural to assume that gender is determined at conception and not at some later time?
-Even posing the question of when sex is determined in the fetus seems like it should have been far beyond the ken of science in the first centuries, let alone pinpointing with pretty good exactitude when the phenomenon occurs.
+Even posing the question of when the sex of the fetus is determined seems like it should have been far beyond the ken of science in the first centuries, let alone pinpointing with pretty good exactitude when the phenomenon occurs.

 In short, the prayer for the gender of the child in the Talmud transcends rational explanation.